reachlakstar/go-atk-demo/README.md

 ## Sample API
 ```
 # run the API
-make run-api # change the end point in the Makefile
+make run-api-project # change the end point in the Makefile

 ```